Manam Kothi Paravai: Soundtrack

+The music of Manam Kothi Paravai was composed by D. Imman.
+The lyrics for all the songs were written by Yugabharathi.
+"Dang Dang" is the first film song by Maalavika Sundar, previously a Carnatic singer.
+Imman chose her to sing the song after watching one of her performances on the reality series Super Singer.

-The music of Manam Kothi Paravai was scored by D. Imman in his first collaboration with both Ezhil and Sivakarthikeyan.
-The soundtrack was released on 12 April 2012, which features 8 tracks with lyrics written by Yugabharathi.
-Universal Music is back in the Tamil market after a 30-year hiatus with 'Manam Kothi Paravai'.A critic from Milliblog said "Manam Kothi Paravai’s soundtrack surpasses anything that composer Imman has produced so far, including his most famous soundtrack, Mynaa.
-The tunes and music he puts together here demonstrate a maturity not seen in the composer’s work so far and makes for fantastic listen."
+The soundtrack album was released on 11 April 2012.
+Karthik from Milliblog said "Manam Kothi Paravai's soundtrack surpasses anything that composer Imman has produced so far, including his most famous soundtrack, Mynaa.
+The tunes and music he puts together here demonstrate a maturity not seen in the composer's work so far and makes for fantastic listen."